 People within an organization will have varying requirements and adapt to change at varying rates.
 It’s critical to plan beyond the initial how-to training.
 To ensure user adoption and successful new user onboarding and training, companies can leverage a Digital Adoption Platform (DAP).

 Whether you are onboarding a new user to an existing application or switching to a new application, a DAP can ensure seamless digital adoption.
-It can boost user productivity, increase returns from tech investments, keep your users engaged for the long term and ensure successful adoption of your software stack.
+It can boost user productivity, increase returns from tech investments, keep your users engaged for the long term and ensure the successful adoption of your software stack.